dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/pipelines-and-project-workflow/README.md

 It is helpful to structure the data into multiple layers.
 In data bases, a layer is expressed as schema.
+In most other formats, they are expressed through a directory structure.

 ##### Raw
 The data we receive from the partners and external sources is the raw data.